 But Majungasaurus is not the only Malagasy dinosaur.
 In 1993, scientists founded the Mahajanga Basin Project.
 Close to Berivotra, a small shack village, there is the so-called Maevarano formation, where scientists have been finding evidence for many primeval animals again and again.
-Among these are often initial descriptions of new or extraordinary animals, such as Beelzebofus antinga, an extinct frog with up to five kilo body weight.
+Among these are often initial descriptions of new or extraordinary animals, such as Beelzebofus antinga, an extinct frog with up to five-kilo body weight.
 It is the heaviest extinct frog ever known.
 The project is sponsored by various international funds.
-The participating scientists are mostly from the University of Antananarivo and Stony Brook University of New York.
+The participating scientists are mostly from the University of Antananarivo and the Stony Brook University of New York.

-Already two years after founding the project, scientists from State University (New York), the University of Antananarivo and Science Museum of Minnesota found a dinosaur skeleton besides numerous single bones.
-It was the almost complete skeleton of a young dinosaur and the skull of an adult from species Rapetosaurus krausei.
-This 15 m long dinosaur moved on all fours, had a relatively small head on a very long neck and exclusively fed on plants.
+Already two years after founding the project, scientists from State University (New York), the University of Antananarivo, and the Science Museum of Minnesota found a dinosaur skeleton besides numerous single bones.
+It was the almost complete skeleton of a young dinosaur and the skull of an adult from the species Rapetosaurus krausei.
+This 15 m long dinosaur moved on all fours, had a relatively small head on a very long neck, and exclusively fed on plants.
 Probably it was an item of prey for the much larger Majungasaurus.
 His find was a little sensation, too, because never before someone had found a nearly complete skeleton of a dinosaur from Titanosaurus family.
 In the same year, they moreover found the skeleton of an animal just 50 cm in length, which might be the missing link between birds and dinosaurs: Rahonavis ostromi weared feathers all over its body, but also had claws and a long skull, equipped with a lot of teeth like a Velociraptor.
-It lived in late cretaceous period, approximately 65 to 70 million years ago.
+It lived in the late Cretaceous period, approximately 65 to 70 million years ago.

 And the discoveries in Madagascar went on: In 1998, a Malagasy student found a very well preserved, almost complete skeleton of a small crocodile-like dinosaur.
-But the animal had a too strange appearance to be a crocodile: It was less than 80 cm long, had a short, broad head and a relatively short tail.
-Sinosuchus clarki furthermore was equipped with teeth made to graze greens and bone plates beneath the skin, a great protection from predators.
-And it was not the only crocodile-like dinosaur from Madagascar: Araripesuchus tsangatsangana looked very similar to today’s crocodiles, but was much more long-legged.
+But the animal had a too strange appearance to be a crocodile: It was less than 80 cm long, had a short, broad head, and a relatively short tail.
+Sinosuchus clarki furthermore was equipped with teeth made to graze greens and bone plates beneath the skin, great protection from predators.
+And it was not the only crocodile-like dinosaur from Madagascar: Araripesuchus tsangatsangana looked very similar to today’s crocodiles but was much more long-legged.
 This is the reason for its name: Mitsangatsangana is the Malagasy term for taking a walk.
 A dinosaur the most similar to recent crocodiles was Mahajangasuchus insignis.

 In 2001, the description of another dinosaur found near Mahajanga was published: With less than two meters in length, Masiakasaurus was not a giant.
 Together with findings from 2011, scientists could recreate about 65% of the skeleton.
 And Masiakasaurus knoepfleri was special, at least what concerned its teeth: The teeth at the very front were directed forward, so the dinosaur could downright skew small prey.
 By the way, the name knopfleri traces back to the lead singer of Dire Straits.
 You see, scientists may be humorous, too – while they had the most successfull findings, music of the Dire Straits was in the background.

-Unfortunately, the archaeological sites of Mahajanga Basin Project are not open to the public.
+Unfortunately, the archaeological sites of the Mahajanga Basin Project are not open to the public.
 The skeletons of the dinosaurs have been shipped to the Museum of Natural History in Paris, France.
 Nevertheless, there remains a lot to discover in Madagascar, and there might be many more dinosaurs waiting for their discovery in the red soil of the red island.